 Stefan Maneval holds a PhD in Islamic Studies from Freie Universität Berlin.
 He is co-editor of Muslim Matter (2016), a photo book documenting the diversity of everyday Muslim life and material culture, and author of several articles on Saudi Arabia.
 Living in Berlin, he holds a research position at Martin Luther University Halle-Wittenberg.
 His current research project focusses on contemporary theology from Lebanon.

-1. A Brief History of Jiddah in the Nineteenth and Twentieth Centuries
+1. A brief history of Jeddah in the nineteenth and twentieth centuries

-4. Architecture and Religious Reform: Architectural Discource from the 1970s to the 1990s
+4. Architecture and religious reform: Architectural discourse from the 1970s to the 1990s

 Size: 234 × 156 mm

 colour illustrations Illustrations